 - weight – if a lime feels relatively heavy for its size, that’s a good indicator that it is full of juice.
 If it feels lighter, it may be dried out.

 - feel – a ripe lime should have a bit of give to it when you gently squeeze it.
 If it is hard as a rock and almost impossible to squeeze, it’s likely past the prime of lime.
-The skin should be softer and more supple, not hard and rough like lizard skin. 🦖
+The skin should be soft, smooth, and more supple, not hard and rough like lizard skin. 🦖

 - smell – give the lime a sniff!
 You can even gently scratch the surface (yes, like a scratch and sniff!) and if it smells citrusy, it’s a good sign that it is ripe.

 - color – this indicator is tricky because limes vary in color from green to yellowish green.
-The one telltale color you want to avoid, though, is brown.
+The one telltale color you want to avoid though, is brown.
 Brown spots are a sign of spoilage.
-Darker green limes can tend to have more acidity to them.
+Darker green limes tend to have more acidity to them.
 This is because limes actually turn yellowish green as they ripen on the tree!

 Step 1: As an optional garnish, you can brush watermelon simple syrup on your cocktail glass and press it into some homemade lime salt.